Israel-Charles/VLM-Driver/software/setup/nomachine_setup.md

 ---

-# Step 4: Connect to the Robot
+# Step 4: Connect to the Onboard Computer

 ## Open NoMachine